Be a part of our growing team

-If you are interested in volunteering with the Esk Valley Camphill Community for 3 months or more, please download our application form, complete it and send it to us.
+If you are interested in volunteering with the Esk Valley Camphill Community for 3 months or more, please contact us.
 If we see the possibility to offer you a place, we will send you further information and ask you to provide a few documents such as a criminal record check and two references.

 If you have any questions or would like to find out about volunteer vacancies, please contact:

 Our latest fundraising campaigns and activities